You may wish to see an introductory page with a map first.

 Structure of the castle

-In 1137 Byzantine Emperor John II Komnenos reoccupied Cilicia and laid siege to Antioch, which later he did not seize, but Prince Raymond of Antioch had to acknowledge imperial rights on his territories.
+In 1137 Byzantine Emperor John II Komnenos reoccupied Cilicia and laid siege to Antioch; he failed to conquer the town, but Prince Raymond of Antioch had to acknowledge imperial rights on his territories.
 The medieval castle was built in 1153 by the Templar Knights, a military order which supported the effort of the Crusades, to protect the Principality of Antioch from a new Byzantine attack.

 View from the north